 The three residential buildings, in total, provide for approximately 512 units.
 As part of the residential program, 30 percent of the units will be set aside for homeless New Yorkers exiting the shelter system.

 The build-out will be done in two phases, with the Skillman Avenue side to be developed first, followed by the main hospital building site.

 The project is one of several by the city that aims to redevelop the scarce supply of publicly-owned land, and comes after years of demands to turn the complex into residences since the hospital closed in 1982.

 “Now, 36 years later our city faces an increasing housing and homelessness crisis and it is almost impossible for New Yorkers in districts like mine to obtain decent affordable housing,” said Council Member Antonio Reynoso in a statement.
 “Today’s designation at the historic Greenpoint Hospital site demonstrates HPD’s commitment to meeting to those needs.”

 Mayor Bill de Blasio, who announced that the city would seek to develop the complex last September, said the site was more than ideal to develop.

 “It makes no sense in a community desperate for affordable housing that this prime site has been sitting there for all this time,” de Blasio said.

-The project’s anticipated timeline has not been announced, but the Greenpoint Hospital complex is expected to be rezoned to allow for more density and bulk than permitted under current zoning, which requires a lengthy public review process.
+The city expects construction to start in 2021.
+The Greenpoint Hospital complex is likely to be rezoned to allow for more density and bulk than permitted under current zoning, which requires a lengthy public review process.